98labs/supabase-gcp-provisioner/docs/step-by-step-deployment.md

 This script will:
 1. Validate prerequisites
 2. Initialize and apply Terraform
-3. Build and push Docker images
+3. Build and push Docker images (if needed)
-4. Deploy Kubernetes resources
+4. Deploy API Gateway configuration
-5. Configure secrets
+5. Configure all services

 ### 3.2 Monitor the Deployment